 Halloween costumes are probably on your kids' minds right now!
 Check out these Cub Scout inspired Halloween costumes for some fun alternatives!

-But if your son wants to be something other than a popular culture character, he can turn to his Cub Scouting experience.
+But if your Scout wants to be something other than a popular culture character, they can turn to their Cub Scouting experience.
 Read on to discover some Cub Scout-inspired Halloween costumes.

-For Halloween, your son can be a Smores, the favorite campfire dessert of Cub Scouts around the world. 🙂
+For Halloween, your kid can be a Smores, the favorite campfire dessert of Cub Scouts around the world. 🙂

 If you are a DIYer, here's an easy costume you can make from cardboard boxes.
 This version uses double-sided carpet tape and felt, but I would use a hot glue gun and either spray paint the marshmallow and chocolate bar or wrap them in white and dark brown paper.